vinodsunkara/terraform-multi-environment/Readme.md

 Using Terraform, the production environment can be codified and then shared with staging, QA or dev.
 These configurations can be used to rapidly spin up new environments to test in, and then be easily disposed of.
 Terraform can help team the difficulty of maintaining parallel environments, and makes it practical to elastically create and destroy them.

-Simply, replace the mainvvar.tf file variables with PROD environmebt pipeline variables, and here you can set the pre-deployment approval conditions before creating the infrastructure.
+Simply, replace the mainvvar.tf file variables with PROD environmebt pipeline variables, and store the tfstate file in another remote location

 ![](Images/pipeline5.png)